Historic Northwest

 708 3rd Street Before Image.PNG

 We are thrilled to announce the completion of the acquisition for 708 3rd Street, marking a significant step in historic preservation and the future development of affordable housing.
-The CRA is now the proud owner of this historic property, with plans underway to repurpose it into much-needed affordable housing.
+The CRA is now the proud owner of this historic property, with plans underway to repurpose it into much-needed affordable housing project.

 719 N. Sapodilla